tomjoht/documentation-theme-jekyll/mydoc/mydoc_adding_new_projects.md

 ### 5. Copy and customize the mydoc shell scripts in the root directory

-In the root directory, duplicate the shell scripts and rename the prefix to "acme_".
+In the root directory, duplicate the shell scripts (the file extension is .sh) and rename the prefix to "acme_".
 The following files are the shell scripts that need to be duplicated:

 * mydoc_1_multiserve_pdf.sh
 * mydoc_2_multibuild_pdf.sh